Table of Contents_

 Be sure to charge the battery, if necessary, at each check-in.

-You will want to regularly charge the scooter’s battery, trying to keep it at around 40 percent of a charge.
+You will want to regularly charge the scooter’s battery, trying to keep it at around 40 percent of the charge.
 Fully depleting a battery can significantly decrease its overall lifespan.
 We recommend that you charge the battery immediately before storing the scooter and then check in on it every 30 days or so.
 Be sure to charge the battery, if necessary, at each check-in.
 Try to avoid a full charge, instead stick to somewhere between 40 to 60 percent.
 This will ensure that your battery does not become damaged as it waits to be used again.
 When you’re ready to ride again make sure you use these safe guidelines on how to start an e-scooter.

 You will want to thoroughly clean your scooter before storing it.
 Follow the manufacturer’s instructions regarding cleaning liquids and be sure to pay special attention to the drying process.
 Make sure the scooter is completely dry before storing it.
 Additionally, prepare your scooter for storage by powering it down, folding it, and locking it up.
 You may also want to store it in the original box or throw a protective cover over it.
 To protect from theft, you may also want to lock it up.